zorael/pellx_monitor/README.md

 # pellx_monitor

-Monitor and error-reporter of a PellX pellets burner.
+Monitor and error-reporter of a **PellX pellets burner**.

 Intended to be run on a Raspberry Pi connected via GPIO to terminal 1 and 2 on the controller board of a PellX burner.
-The connection between said terminals is closed when the machine is running normally and opens when it is in an error state (including power failures).
+The electrical connection between said terminals is closed when the machine is running normally and opens when it is in an error state (including power failures).
+A notification is sent when this is detected.

-Notifications can be sent as [Slack messages](https://api.slack.com/apps?new_app=1) (via [webhook URLs](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks)) and/or as short emails via [Batsign](https://batsign.me).
+Notifications can be sent as [**Slack** messages](https://api.slack.com/apps?new_app=1) (via [webhook URLs](https://docs.slack.dev/messaging/sending-messages-using-incoming-webhooks)) and/or as short emails via [**Batsign**](https://batsign.me).

 ## tl;dr